A Minimal Methanol Backstop: Frequently Asked Questions

 The volume of green methanol needed depends how much carbon can be sequestered, how much can be electrified, and how demand changes.

-2. Is green hydrogen still needed in a "minimal methanol economy"?
+2. Is green hydrogen still needed in a "minimal methanol backstop"?

-In the default setup, when only 200 MtCO2/a sequestration is allowed in Europe in 2050, there is around 820 TWh/a of electrolytic hydrogen production:
+In the default setup, where only 200 MtCO2/a sequestration is allowed in Europe in 2050, there is 980 TWh/a of electrolytic hydrogen production:

 Figure 1: Energy balances for the default scenario with 200 MtCO2/a sequestration.

-This hydrogen is all used locally inside industry clusters to produce the following green derivatives: methanol (using excess CO2 from biomass), ammonia (using nitrogen from the air) and steel (using imported iron ore).
+This hydrogen is all used locally inside industry clusters to produce the following green derivatives: methanol (using excess CO2 from biomass), ammonia (using nitrogen from the air in the Haber-Bosch process) and direct reduced iron for steel (using imported iron ore).

-At 400 MtCO2/a the use of electrolytic hydrogen drops to 250 TWh/a:
+At 400 MtCO2/a sequestration the use of electrolytic hydrogen drops to 389 TWh/a:

 Figure 2: Energy balances for sensitivity with 400 MtCO2/a sequestration.

-Figure 3: Energy balances for sensitivity with 600 MtCO2/a sequestration.
+Figure 3: Energy balances for sensitivity with infinite sequestration.

 3. How sustainable is the biomass used to produce the methanol in your scenarios?